ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/fine_tuning/lora.md

-# LoRA [QLoRA]
+# LoRA [QLoRA] {PEFT}

 ## Description

-As an alternative to adapters, low-rank adaptation (LoRA) was introduced and is a widely used and effective technique for PEFT.
+As an alternative to adapters, low-rank adaptation (LoRA) was introduced and is a widely used and effective technique for PEFT (Parameter-Efficient Fine-Tuning).
 LoRA is a technique that (like adapters) only requires updating a small set of parameters.
 It creates a small subset of the base model to fine-tune instead of adding layers to the model.

 Like adapters, this subset allows for much quicker fine-tuning since we only need to update a small part of the base model.